HCL-TECH-SOFTWARE/digital-experience/docs/cloudnative/operator-migration/operator_migration_preparation.md

-# Prepare the Operator properties for migration
+# Preparation

 This section shows the guidance to prepare the mapping of your Operator deployment properties, so you can reuse them in your Helm deployment.

+!!!warning
     The Operator-based to Helm-based migration is a strict side-by-side migration.

 This section outlines the needed steps to configure your new Helm-based deployment with your old Operator-based deployment configuration settings.
 Once you have extracted the needed data, and have shut down your Operator-based deployment, you can apply your exported data in your new Helm-based deployment.
 Note that you are not migrating your DX Core database as you will reuse the same database instance in your Helm-based deployment.

 **Important:**